dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 * This might create a situation where the application developers are forced to abandon one or other of the components they want to use
 * Although the current .NET runtime introduced an exciting world where 3 years counts as "long term support" the .NET Framework still sits in the Windows world in which support typically lasts for 10 years, so it's not entirely unreasonable to expect compatibility with a 5 year old release

 Given that the current LTS policy is for .NET to last 3 years, I think the absolute minimum requirement is that if we want to make a breaking change, we can't do it until at least 3 years after marking the relevant API surface area as `[Obsolete]`.
 But I also think we need to take into account the times at which people are likely to discover that we've added such annotations. .NET 8.0 came out in November 2023, and many applications will already have upgraded to that and may be planning to keep things that way for at least 2 years.
-So if we were to release a new version of Rx.NET in late 2024, it's possible that developers for some application might not notice we've done that until 2026 when they start getting ready to upgrade to .NET 10.0.
+So if we were to release a new version of Rx.NET in late 2025, it's possible that developers for some application might not notice we've done that until 2026 when they start getting ready to upgrade to .NET 10.0.
 So if we progressed from `[Obsolete]` to removing an API entirely three years from now, that looks like just 1 year of notice to those developers.

-This suggests that for obsolescence we announce today, we can't really implement it any earlier than 2029, 5 years from now.
+This suggests that for obsolescence we announce today, we can't really implement it any earlier than 2030, 5 years from now.

 I think we might need to be even more conservative than that, because when Rx is used indirectly through transitive references, application developers might be completely unaware that they are dependent on it, and might not see any warnings at all in their code.
 The first indication they get might be a build failure when they upgrade a component.

 This suggests we need to consider how long it will take for the .NET ecosystem to respond to our changes.
 It might take three years for a component author to deal with a forthcoming breaking change in Rx, but it might then take another three years for applications using that component to get around to updating.

 This suggest that a 6 year window might be reasonable.
-Anything we mark as obsolete today in 2024 can't be removed entirely until 2030 (apart from [UWP, as discussed earlier](#except-for-uwp)).
+Anything we mark as obsolete today in 2025 can't be removed entirely until 2031 (apart from [UWP, as discussed earlier](#except-for-uwp)).

+Source-level breaking changes are a different matter, because these only crop up when a developer is present, usually only because the developer just changed something.
+If the developer will need to make significant changes to fix the problem we would still want a few years of runtime.
+But if there is a clear and straightforward way to resolve the problem, e.g. just adding a new package reference, then we could even consider immediate changes.

 #### Limited tolerance for breaking changes